Anne Marie Darling, MS

 - Ozel B, Borchelt AM, Cimino FM, Cremer M. Prevalence and risk factors for pelvic floor symptoms in women in rural El Salvador.
 Int Urogynecol J 18(9):1065-9.

-- Darling AM, Mitchell A, Werler MM.
-2016.
+- Darling AM, Mitchell AA, Werler MM.
 Preconceptional Iron Intake and Gestational Diabetes Mellitus.
-IJERPH.
-Accepted.
+Int J Environ Res Public Health.
+2016 May 24;13(6).